Breathing Permit of Hôr: Fragment A

 JSP Fragment I, text surrounding the vignette known as facsimile #1.
 This is an introductory section of the Book of Breathing.
 Hugh Nibley did not make a translation of this opening vignette.

 JSP Fragment I, Vignette

 According to Baer, Coenen and Quaegebeur, the scene represents the resurrection of Hor (as Osiris) aided by Anubis.
 Osiris lies on a lion couch, with Anubis, the jackal headed god standing over him.
 Four canopic jars are shown below the figures, which have lids representing the four sons of Horus, Imset, Hapi, Qebeh-senuwef, and Duwa-mutef.
-According to Baer, Osiris was "almost certainly represented as ithyphallic, ready to beget Horus", grasping his phallus.
-Michael D. Rhodes says this interpretation is unlikely because in all other conception scenes the reclining figure is nude and in this one he is wearing a kilt.
+According to Baer, Osiris was "almost certainly represented as ithyphallic" (with an erection), "ready to beget Horus", grasping his anthropomorphic penis.
+Michael D. Rhodes says this interpretation is unlikely because in all other conception scenes the reclining figure is nude and in this one he appears to be wearing a kilt.